rob-hdz/Spotify-Data-Governance-Alalysis/docs/privacy_policy.md

 # Privacy Policy

 Since I intend to use my personal Spotify account data, I have the responsibility to protect my own identity.
-Therefore, three privacy levels are state as follows:
+Therefore, three privacy levels are stated as follows:

 **Level 1 (Public):** Track name, artist(s), release date, metrics.
 (Safe to upload to GitHub)